jaeheonk817/Project__Predicting-Hotel-Reservation-Cancellations/README.md

   - Geographic location where reservation was made
   - Time it took for reservation to be made from the start (for online reservations)

-- Maybe different ensemble methods can be used to enhance performance.
-This project will continue to be updated for hyperparameter tuning on ensemble.
+- Maybe different ensemble methods can be used to enhance model performance.
+This project will continue to be updated for additional hyperparameter tunings.

 <b>For better generalizations:</b>
 - This model was built based only on data generated from a single hotel.
 It could be overfitting to this specific hotel.
-To be generalized for predictions all across the globe, data from different hotels from different countries can help a lot.
+To be generalized for predictions for hotels all across the globe, data from different hotels from different countries should help a lot.